FOR STUDENTS AND TEACHERS

 My birthday is on February 6th.

 In my mind I am as old as the character in the story I am writing at the time so right now I am 11 years old because the main character in the novel I am writing is that age.

 My family name is written like this –

 In Mandarin it sounds more like Waang.
 So the closest to the sound is Wong.

-I wanted to be an archaeologist, zoo keeper and artist when I grew up.
+I wanted to be an artist, archaeologist, zoo keeper, or film director when I grew up.